consulo/consulo-dev.github.io/docs/tutorials/github_template.md

 Once this is complete, the project is ready to be cloned to your local environment and opened with [IntelliJ IDEA][jb:download-ij].

-For more details, please refer to the [IntelliJ Platform Plugin Template][gh:ippt] project documentation.
+For more details, please refer to the [Consulo Plugin Template][gh:ippt] project documentation.

 [gh:ippt]: https://github.com/JetBrains/intellij-platform-plugin-template
 [jb:download-ij]: https://www.jetbrains.com/idea/download